-We had a fun shoot at eBay this month thanks to our favorite Prompter operator Lorin Fink of Line by Line Teleprompting.
-The out-of-town client needed to prompt real employees with a mobile TelePrompter.
+We had a fun shoot at eBay this month using a Teleprompter, thanks to our favorite Prompter operator Lorin Fink of Line by Line Teleprompting.
+The out-of-town client needed to prompt real employees with a Teleprompter for video that’s portable.
 Non-actors need all the prompting they can get, even in simple role playing situations because acting and memorizing lines is not what they normally do.

 TelePrompter from the talent’s point-of-view

-We have the perfect portable prompting rig and Lorin Fink is a master at using it.
-Together we managed to pull off some pretty complex shots where our camera, Prompter and director started out in a hallway, joined an actor in an elevator, went up a floor and down another hallway.
-Thank God the wireless microphone, operated by Will Mitchell, was strong enough so that Will didn’t have to join us for the elevator ride; it was a tight fit in there!
+We have the perfect portable rig and Lorin Fink is a master at using the Teleprompter.
+Together we managed to pull off some pretty complex shots where our camera, Prompter and director started out in a hallway, joined an actor in an elevator, went up a floor and then all four people walked down another hallway.
+Thank God the wireless microphone, operated by Will Mitchell, was strong enough so that Will didn’t have to join us for the elevator ride; it was already a very tight fit with the four of us in there!

 This is some of our footage, shot in full 4k